andybalholm/redwood/starlark.md

 - `log_data`: the script can put data here to be included in the access log, encoded as JSON

+- `id`: a random ID that is generated for each session

 ### `filter_request`

 For each HTTP request that Redwood receives, it calls the `filter_request` function.